benefit, side effects review

 combination of catuaba and muira puama, one pill each a day?
 Would you take one

 week on one week off or how would you suggest?

-When combing supplements female or male enhancement herbs, it is a good idea to learn how each one works by itself and to use lower dosages.
-Each person is different and therefore no specific dosages or schedules can be recommended.
+A. When combing supplements, for instance female or male enhancement herbs, it is a good idea to learn how each one works by itself and to use lower dosages.
+Each person is different and therefore no specific dosages or schedules can be easily recommended.